Khaleeks/GamesPlay/README.md

 - HP system: The HP slowly increases by nature, and would decrease greatly when the player misses a note.
 When the player loses all HP, the game ends.
 - Special notes: special notes and walls either require special inputs (like long press or quick hits within a period) or give special effects like increasing HP, which would add diversity to gameplay to a great extent.
 - More difficulty levels
+- Camera effects, to create a stronger illusion of falling
 - More soundtracks
 - More sound effects

 ---